 - 1. Before the use and development starts, amended plans to the satisfaction of the Responsible Authority must be submitted to and approved by the Responsible Authority.
 When approved, the plans will be endorsed and will then form part of the permit.
 The plans must be drawn to scale with dimensions and three copies must be provided.
-The plans must be generally in accordance with the plans submitted with the application but modified as follows: - (a) The Land Capability Assessment amended so show the correct location of the dwelling. - The landscape concept plan expanded to show a detailed planting plan and (b) timelines for completion of the planting including the numbers of each species to be planted.
+The plans must be generally in accordance with the plans submitted with the application but modified as follows: - (a) The Land Capability Assessment amended so show the correct location of the dwelling. - (b) The landscape concept plan expanded to show a detailed planting plan and timelines for completion of the planting including the numbers of each species to be planted. - (c) Alter the Land Management Plan Action and Timeline to nominate the construction of dwelling to commence after substantial completion of the revegetation works to watercourse and gullies.
+Previous actions timelines can be adjusted.